How to identify transferable skills to develop an adaptive career.

 From there I gained a long-term work experience placement in the press office of a top flight football club – nowadays, this would be called an ‘internship’, but in 1998 these were still very much an American thing.
 From there I joined the sports desk for a national newspaper, before crossing over to marketing.
 I’ve focused purely on PR for the last 13 years, but now I do more website and content copywriting than I do PR.

 Leaving one job and starting something completely different is nothing new, but with a totally changing world, it’s certain to become something that many people will consider.
-With employers not always just looking for specific industry experience, but more certain qualities or abilities, it’s vital to know what your transferable skills are.
+With employers not always just looking for specific industry experience, but more qualities or abilities, it’s vital to know what your transferable skills are.
 But how do you know?

 Here are our top five tips on how to identify your crossover talents.